wireless-road/detector/README.md

 duration of the test.
 - capturer.{h,cpp}:  V4L2 image video capture thread.
 It sets up the V4L2 device, captures frames from the device and sends them to the encoder and target detection threads.
 - encoder.{h,cpp}:  OMX encoder thread.
-It waits for images from the capturer thread and encodes them into H264 NALs.
+It waits for images from the capture thread and encodes them into H264 NALs.
 Those NALs are put into an output file and/or sent to the RTSP server
 - tflow.{h,cpp}:  Tensorflow Lite target detection engine.
 It waits for images from the